The Division of Pulmonary and Critical Care Medicine provides critical care services on both the North and South Campuses of Barnes-Jewish Hospital.

 Medical intensive care units

-There are two adjoining medical intensive care units (MICUs) on the South Campus of Barnes-Jewish Hospital, totaling 34 beds, which are overseen by medical directors Drs.
-Patrick Aguilar and Marin Kollef.
+There are two adjoining medical intensive care units (MICUs) on the South Campus of Barnes-Jewish Hospital totaling 42 beds overseen by medical director, Dr. Bryan Kraft.
 In conjunction with Internal Medicine house staff and critical care nurse practitioners, there is 24 hour/day, 7 day/week in-house coverage by fellows and attending physicians to care for this increasingly complicated and critically ill patient population.
 Services and technologies routinely applied in the MICU include mechanical ventilation, prone ventilation, hemodialysis, vasopressor and inotropic support, and noninvasive and invasive hemodynamic monitoring.

 Stem cell transplant/oncology ICU